-Ms. Kuroda: ㉑ People, money and technology – they are indeed necessary.
-I realized once again that if people don’t strive to work hard on these three matters, it will be difficult to continue a network.
-Now I’d like to ask the audience if there are any questions.
+Kuroda/ People, money and technology – they are indeed necessary.
+I realized once again that if people do not strive to work hard on these three matters, it will be difficult to continue a network.
+Now I would like to ask the audience if there are any questions.
 If you have a question, please raise your hand.

-Audience A: ㉒ I have a question for you, Mr. Shafiq, about the funds you gained from the World Bank.
+Questioner D/ I have a question for you, Mr. Shafiq, about the funds you gained from the World Bank.
 Please tell us what kind of efforts you made at that time.
 Also, I would like to know the current status of the Global IL network that you are working on.

-Mr. Shafiq: ㉓ In 2005 we had a big earthquake in Pakistan.
-In only 49 seconds, 80,000 people lost their lives and 15,000 people became disabled.
-Out of them, around 750 people got spinal cord injury.
-In Pakistan, there was not sufficient medical care system at that time.
-People left persons with disabilities, persons who got spinal cord injury, behind, and they started dying.
-At that time JIL and other stakeholders sent us some financial support and some equipment which was needed for people with spinal cord injury.
-Our activities were soon visible to the state government, and Mr. John Wall, the World Bank Country Director, Pakistan was also there.
-They realized that only Milestone team has the ability to teach persons who were newly identified as persons with disabilities about self-management and how to maintain independent living after getting disability.
-Then there was an idea about introducing independent living philosophy or concept right after any disaster.
+Shafiq/ In 2005, we had a big earthquake in Pakistan.
+In only 49 seconds, 80,000 people lost their lives, and 15,000 people became disabled.
+About 750 people got spinal cord injuries.
+In Pakistan, there was not a sufficient medical care system at that time.
+Left behind were persons with disabilities and persons who got spinal cord injuries, and they started dying.
+At that time JIL and other stakeholders sent us some financial support and some equipment that was needed for people with spinal cord injury.
+Our activities were soon visible to the state government, and Mr. John Wall, the World Bank Country Director, Pakistan, was also there.
+They realized that only the Milestone team had the ability to teach persons who were newly identified as persons with disabilities about self-management and how to maintain independent living after becoming disabled.
+Then there was an idea about introducing the independent living philosophy or concept soon after any disaster.

-㉔So we made combination of doctors and IL experts; then we managed the camp.
-In our camp, there were students of Muzaffarabad University, who got spinal cord injury, and we started sharing with them the idea of independent living.
-People from Mainstream Association, Human Care, and a lot of people came to Pakistan to support our camp activities.
-That was the turning point because the Prime Minister’s office recognized that our camp was the best, and John Wall was watching us working together.
-Various connections and networks created an opportunity toward the Japan Social Development Fund.
-We used seven million US dollar for local capacity building to deal the disaster and economic impartment.
+We made a combination of doctors and IL experts; then we managed the camp.
+In the camp, there were students from Muzaffarabad University, who had suffered spinal cord injury, and we started sharing with them the idea of independent living.
+People from the Mainstream Association, Human Care, and a lot of other people came to Pakistan to support our camp activities.
+That was the turning point, because the Prime Minister’s office recognized that our camp was the best, and John Wall was watching us working together.
+Various connections and networks created an opportunity with the Japan Social Development Fund.
+We used seven million US dollars for local capacity-building, in order to deal with the disaster and economic impartment.
 We also provided 1152 wheelchairs to newly-disabled persons, 1500 white canes, and 600 cell phones for deaf people and created the first network of deaf people in Pakistan.
 Because of this funding and activities, right now we have more than 30 independent living centers, and more than 200 disabled persons’ organizations (DPOs), all over Pakistan.
-Our strategy is to create self-help organizations first, and do the capacity building, then turn into DPOs and then at the final stage, turn into independent living centers, so they could provide services to communities by the tax money of the government, because we want to finish the charity model in Pakistan.
-We want to utilize the tax money, our money, to make the sustainable social security system as Japan has.
+Our strategy is to create self-help organizations first and do the capacity building, turn these into DPOs, and then at the final stage, turn them into independent living centers.
+They then can provide services to communities using the tax money from the government, because we want to complete the charity model in Pakistan.
+We want to utilize the tax money, our money, to make the sustainable social security system such as Japan has.